thanos-io/thanos/tutorials/katacoda/thanos/3-receiver/step2.md

 <details>
  <summary>Uh-oh!
 Why are we seeing 'Empty Query Result' responses?</summary>

-We have correctly configured `Thanos Receive` & `Thanos Store`, but we have not yet configured Prometheus to write to remote write its data to the right place.
+We have correctly configured `Thanos Receive` & `Thanos Query`, but we have not yet configured Prometheus to write to remote write its data to the right place.

 </details>